What’s the meaning of “Ittekimasu”(行ってきます)?

 Summary

-From the above conversations, what do you think the meaning “ittekimasu” and “itterasshai” carried behind “see you later”?
-I am sure the answer differs from person to person.
-Next time when you have the chance to use those phrases please try to “feel” it!
+From the above conversations, what do you think is the meaning of “ittekimasu” and “itterasshai” behind “see you later”?
+I am sure the answer will vary from person to person.
+Next time you have the opportunity to use these phrases, please try to “feel” them!

 • “Ittekimasu” is used by the person who is leaving from a place.

-• The phrase can be literally translated into “I am leaving, and I’ll be back”.
+• The phrase can be translated literally as “I’m leaving and I’ll be back”.
 The meaning of the phrase is close to “see you later”.

-• You can use”〜 + に(ni) + ittekimasu” to specifically point out where you are heading to.
+• You can use “〜 + に(ni) + ittekimasu” to indicate exactly where you are going.

 ABOUTこの記事をかいた人